Postcard: Los Angeles 11/5/2021

 The women undulated, arms raised, hips rotating in glorious waves.
 I didn't need any more visits.
 I was ready to go to college immediately.

 Thankfully, a voice in my head took charge.
 You and two women are a gyrating pretzel," it said.
 Everywhere you put your hand, there's a boob.
 Important body parts are grinding against your thighs.
 These lovely women are breathing in your ear.
-How about not signing lyrics to a song you don't know?
-Try not to be a tool.
+How about not singing a song you don't know?
+How about not signing at all?
 Focus on the vastly more important things demanding your attention.

 Come Friday morning, we did not speak to admissions officers, audit classes, or see the library.
 It was the first time I ever drank chamomile tea, though.
 The woman whose bed I woke up in - I just crashed there, nothing more - told me it was good for hangovers.
 She was categorically wrong.